FIRE PROTECTION

 The Frankfurt Airport Fire Department is well equipped and trained to perform a wide range of tasks.
 In addition to the statutory provisions set out in the Hessian Fire and Disaster Protection Act (HBKG),

-the Airport Fire Department is obliged to follow the requirements of the European Aviation Safety Agency (EASA) and the International Civil Aviation Organization (ICAO).
+The Airport Fire Department is obliged to follow the requirements of the European Aviation Safety Agency (EASA) and the International Civil Aviation Organization (ICAO).

 The Fire Department’s wide-ranging tasks also include responding to incidents involving aircrafts and the airport’s passenger transport system (Sky Line).
 In cases involving hazardous substances and materials, our team identifies potentially harmful substances and clears the incident site.
 Our daily operations also include rescuing animals of various types and origins.